grame-cncm/faustdoc/src/workshops/2020-11-21-faust-vcvrack.md

 Note that **creating polyphonic effects** also make sense in VCV Rack.
 For instance a reverb connected to a polyphonic instrument would need to be polyphonic.
 Thus the  `-nvoices <num>` parameter can also be used in this case.

 ### Metadata

+Controllers (typically *buttons*, *sliders*, *nentry* or *bargraph*) will be automatically transformed in GUI items (like switches, knobs or lights).
+But they can alternatively be connected to CV inputs/outputs using a metadata:

 - `[CV:N]` can be used in input (typically *sliders* or *nentry*) or output (typically *bargraph*) controllers to connect them to CV instead of regular GUI parameters.